-Workers compensation attorneys are often asked what are the statute of limitations.
-Injured workers are allotted a certain time in which to file a claim or receive workers’ compensation benefits.
+Workers’ compensation attorneys are often asked what about the statute of limitations.
+Injured workers are allotted a certain time in which to file a claim to receive workers’ compensation benefits.

 In Georgia, there are four main workers’ compensation statutes of limitations that could bar an injured worker from filing a claim or receiving benefits.
 But there are circumstances that may allow workers to get around these time limitations.

-The first time limitation injured workers face is the requirement to report an injury to the employer.
+The first-time limitation injured workers face is the requirement to report an injury to their employer.
 Georgia requires that injured workers report their injuries to their employers within 30 days.

 For a free legal consultation, call (404) 888-8888